BRCA Testing: What You Need to Know

 What do you do if you’ve tested positive for a BRCA mutation?

-Patients who test positive for a BRCA mutation should be educated about the implications of their genetic risk, including screening recommendations.
-Patients can opt for more frequent breast exams, early breast imaging and screening, and preventative mastectomies.
-Women with BRCA mutations are also at increased risk of ovarian cancer and are recommended to undergo the removal of the ovaries and fallopian tubes once they are done having children or by age 35 to 40.
+Individuals who test positive for a BRCA mutation should be educated about the implications of their genetic risk, including screening recommendations.
+They can opt for more frequent breast exams, early breast imaging and screening, and preventative mastectomies, or enrollment in studies of medications designed to reduce breast cancer risk.

+Genetic testing for BRCA and other cancer risk genes is available through the Cancer Genetics and Prevention Center.
 Dana-Farber offers outstanding interdisciplinary, inter-disease group collaboration.
 Our team of specialists works closely together to offer patients the latest therapies and clinical services, including access to innovative clinical trials.

 Patients can access the Center either as a new patient or as previously followed in a Dana-Farber disease center.
 Patients are evaluated by an appropriate designated expert Center physician and will undergo a genetic evaluation if indicated.
 Following expert evaluation, patients will receive recommendations for therapy and/or enter a clinical trial.
 Clinical samples and data collected from patients across disease centers will be used for focused correlative, translational, and laboratory-based investigation of BRCA and BRCA-related genes.